Backbase/backbase.github.io/_posts/2023-05-01-shift-left-approach-to-testing.md

 - Early Bug Detection ensures Better Code and Product Quality.
 - Offers a competitive advantage in the market as higher quality product is delivered.
 - Enhanced Test Coverage, considering both functional and NFRs are covered as part of test suite and the application is evaluated for all its features.
-- QAs have more room for automation and exploratory testing within the sprint/ release.
+- QAs have more room for automation and exploratory testing within the development cycle.